billyxs/notes.md/vim/CHEAT_SHEET.md

-G  " move to the bottom of the file gg " move to the top of the file gi " change to insert mode and move to location you left insert mode
+G  " move to the bottom of the file gg " move to the top of the file gi " change to insert mode and move to location you left insert mode ;g " go to previous edit in changelist
+,g " go to next edit in changelist

 " Insert Mode
 <Ctrl-g>j  " move down one line